 In the final step before we answer the questions, we will perform sensitivity analysis on the IRR and MOIC.
 The process is the same as usual, the only difference is the variable on the left will be the offer value per share rather than the entry multiple.

-We will intentionally not provide direct answers for these questions, albeit we have already discussed many of them in detail in previous sections.
-But just keep these questions in the back of your mind upon completion of the model and as you adjust the assumptions to see the return implications.
+We will intentionally not provide direct answers to these questions, albeit we have already discussed most of them.
+But do keep these questions in the back of your mind as you complete the model and as you adjust the assumptions to see how the returns change.

-The model does not have to be (and is not expected to be perfect), but your attention-to-detail, ability to see the big picture, and decision-making under pressure will be reflected in the quality of your work.
+The model does not have to be perfect, nor is it expected to be, but your attention to detail, ability to see the big picture and decision-making under pressure are what is being assessed in the quality of your work.